LinkedEarth/Pyleoclim_util/Documentation/_build/html/_sources/Introduction.rst.txt

 Version Information
 ```````````````````
+| 0.3.0: Compatibility with LiPD 1.3 and Spectral module added
+| 0.2.5: Fix error on loading (Looking for Spectral Module)
+| 0.2.4: Fix load error from init
+| 0.2.3: Freeze LiPD version to 1.2 to avoid conflicts with 1.3
+| 0.2.2: Change progressbar to tqdm and add standardization function
+| 0.2.1: Update package requirements
 | 0.2.0: Restructure the package so that the main functions can be called without the use of a LiPD files and associated timeseries objects.
 | 0.1.4: Rename functions using camel case convention and consistency with LiPD utilities version 0.1.8.5
 | 0.1.3: Compatible with LiPD utilities version 0.1.8.5